AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

 * Some users introduce tagged types JUST for the purpose of using prefixed notation

 ------------------------------------------------
-Dot Calls For Primitives of Untagged Types (2/2)
+Dot Calls for Primitives of Untagged Types (2/2)
 ------------------------------------------------

 * All primitives can now be accessed through prefix notation